 So you’re fully in the know about how Twitter Lists are made.

 But what should actually you use them for?

-Here’s a few of my favorite Twitter List ideas you can use to fuel your social media marketing strategy:
+Here are a few of my favourite Twitter List ideas you can use to fuel your social media marketing strategy:

 1. A List of your clients